 - Machine learning

-Advanced degrees required?
+Is an advanced degree required for data science careers in insurance?
 Usually.
 Most data scientists have a master’s degree, and many opt to earn a PhD.

-Additional requirements?
+Are there additional requirements for a data science career path?
 Not usually.
 However, data science changes fast.
 Anything you can do to show you’re on the cutting edge of new learning can help distinguish you.
 Common certifications include Certified Analytics Professional (CAP), Cloudera Certified Professional-Data Scientist (CCP:DS) and EMC Data Scientist Associate (EMCDSA).

-Typical career path: Most data scientists start as a junior data scientist or data analyst and earn promotions to mid-level or senior data scientist.
+How do you get an entry level data science job in insurance?
+Most data scientists start as a junior data scientist or data analyst and earn promotions to mid-level or senior data scientist.

-Entry-level job titles:
+Entry-level data science job titles:

 - Junior Data Scientist

 - Data Analyst

 Data Science Career Advice